-- Complete a terrorism risk assessment tailored to the academy's context. - Maintain a proportionate and practical security plan. - Have clear procedures for evacuation, invacuation, and lockdown, practiced and logged at least termly. - Ensure reliable emergency communication systems are in place. - Provide staff training in threat awareness and incident response.
+- Complete a terrorism risk assessment tailored to its context. - Maintain a proportionate and practical security plan. - Have clear procedures for evacuation, invacuation, and lockdown, practiced and logged at least termly. - Ensure reliable emergency communication systems are in place. - Provide staff training in threat awareness and incident response.